 The Reason Behind the Change to Credit Reporting

 Thousands of consumers have filed complaints against credit bureaus regarding inaccuracies and difficulty resolving disputes.
 Since credit reports can influence major life events like the home you buy, the job you land, and even the student loans you can qualify for, deficiencies in the reporting system are alarming.

 The Consumer Financial Protection Bureau (CFPB) has monitored the credit reporting industry over the last several years to locate areas that need improvement.
 In a report of findings published this spring, the CFPB recommended credit bureaus focus more time and resources toward improving quality control and refining dispute processes.
 The CFPB also addressed the importance of holding data furnishers including banks and nonbanks accountable for the information they supply.
 Ultimately, the responsibility of accurate reporting falls on the shoulders of credit bureaus and entities that provide records that show up on the reports.

-The National Consumer Assistance Plan, an initiative launched by the three credit bureaus in 2015, is making strides towards improving accuracy and transparency of reporting.
+The National Consumer Assistance Plan, an initiative launched by the three credit bureaus in 2015, is making strides towards improving the accuracy and transparency of reporting.
 One of the many adjustments they’re making in response to complaints is enhancing record reporting standards.
 The removal of certain incomplete and unverifiable public records is a step forward in bettering the system for consumers.